Features

 It is advisable to start a hardware business in a fast-growing area as people in these areas are more likely to buy construction products.

-You also need to study the existing hardware businesses in the area to see what they stock.
-This way, you will be able to tell the fast-moving products in that area.
+You will also need to study the existing hardware businesses in the area to know what they stock.
+This way, you will be in a position to tell the fast-moving products in that area.

 2. Write a business plan

-A business plan helps to establish the direction of your hardware business.
-Outline the mission of the business and how you plan to market to the community.
+This will help establish the direction of your hardware business.
+What will the business be all about, and how do you plan on marketing your business to the community?

 Prepare a budget that reviews the size of the potential site along with a detailed layout of the hardware, including the inventory that you plan to maintain.